noelcodes/Clothes-recognition/README.md

 182/182 [==============================] - 43s 236ms/step - loss: 1.3257 - acc: 0.3171 - val_loss: 1.2433 - val_acc: 0.3304
 ```

-- Model 1 : Preparing images to be train on Faster-RCNN.
-Weights are in inference_graph.
-The only method I know to how to create such model is thru Google's Tensorflow Object Detection API.
-This requires XML files, which the dataset originally has provided.
+- I was thinking of using Google's Tensorflow Object Detection API + train on Faster-RCNN, since it requires XML files, which the dataset has provided.
 However, very strange that the API rejects the xml.
-Troubleshooting script to convert xml_to_csv.
-- 12July : Morning going for job interview for another company.
-- 12July : Back to work.
-Decided to ditch Google's Tensorflow Object Detection API method.
-I have an idea.
+Script to convert xml_to_csv always error out.
+So decided to ditch the idea.
+- Due to failure of VGG16, I will use custom designed CNN to train the 3 models below.

+- Train Model 1 : This binary model_1 will classify [Upper,Lower].
+Dataset had to be rearrange respectively, all dress,tee,blouse pictures in 'upper' folder, all jeans, shorts, skirt into 'lower' folder.
+- Train Model 2 : This categorical model_2 will classify [jeans, shorts, skirt].
+- Train Model 3 : This categorical model_3 will classify [dress,tee,blouse].
+- Combine_cnn: Here we will call model1, if new test image classified lower then load model2 to classify if its [jeans, shorts, skirt], else call model_3 to classify [dress,tee,blouse].

+#### Conclusion
+Hi Ralph, all 3x models did not perform well, therefore have low accuracy.
+OK, I know the above is a little dumb.
+If I have experience working on attributes + coding complex CNN, and have enough time for research, I should be able to produce similar result as FashionNet.
+In the email, I have explained why I had to submit this project now.
+Hope you understand my situation.
+Thank you for considering my application.
+Hope to work with you soon.